 Version could be any brief marking, like v2 or 2nd.
 Don’t waste many character on that.

 Year is obvious.
 Use 1978 and not just 78.
 I considered putting year first as it indicates the relevance of a file.
 Something written in 1930 is probably not as up-to-date and relevant as something written in 2010.
-But in the end and because having a lot of texts without date stamping I settled for making it entry two.
+But in the end and because having a lot of texts without date stamping I settled for making it entry two ( or three ).

 Writer is obvious.
 I don’t always include the Writer as I don’t know the writer anyway.

 Publisher is obvious.
 A book like text may include a Publisher.
 But it is more relevant for WEB content where naming the company publishing the information could be important.

 With all that information to be included in a file name it is important to be as brief as possible.
 Ignoring the Writer and/or Publisher when necessary.
 Keeping the length shorter than ~ 100 characters is fine.

 I am increasingly adding grading to text file names as it adds a another dimension to the type and quality of the text.